 Fortunately, the W3 Total Cache plugin addresses several of these issues, and it does it on autopilot.

 Test your website’s home page loading speed here.
 Then, install the W3 Total Cache plugin and activate it.
 Test your website again – it should load much faster now.

 Pro tip: Kinsta has created a thorough guide that shows how you can get a 100/100 score in PageSpeed Insights, even if you are using a shared hosting account.
 You can read the guide here.

 Bonus Problem / Solution: Your Website Lacks Advanced Security Features

 WordPress is a hugely popular platform, so it’s no wonder that it has attracted lots of hackers as well.
-I wrote an article that shows how to make WordPress almost impenetrable a while ago.
-I have even created a free tool that helps with that, but if you are looking for an integrated solution, iThemes Security has what it takes to do the job.
+You can download the free tool I’ve created to determine if your site has been hacked.
+And if you are looking for a proactive solution, iThemes Security has what it takes to do the job.

 The plugin has lots of options that will significantly harden WordPress’ security.
 The good news is that each option is explained in plain English, and you can always use your virtual friend (Google!) to learn more about a particular WordPress security option.

 So there you have them: 7 + 1 plugins that will help boost your WordPress site, making Google love it and forcing it to send you more visitors.
 And the best news is that they are all free, so take the time to install and test them today.